-Ensure that your controller is running the latest Cisco Wireless Controller Software Release as specified in the access point's data sheet.
+Ensure that your controller is running the latest Cisco Wireless Controller Software Release as specified in the access point data sheet.

-Access points can fail to join a controller for many reasons: a RADIUS authorization is pending; self-signed certificates are not enabled on the controller; the access point's and controller's regulatory domains don't match, and so on.
+Access points can fail to join a controller for many reasons: a RADIUS authorization is pending; self-signed certificates are not enabled on the controller; the access point and the controller regulatory domains don't match, and so on.